 It is so easy to make and so practical to have on hand to reheat for lunch the next day.
 It will keep in the fridge for up to five days.
 You can also freeze this soup!
 Put it into freezer safe zipper bags or freezer safe glass containers.

-Onions - you can use cooking onions for this recipe or the larger sweet onions.
+Onions - you can use cooking onions for this recipe or sweet onions such as Vidalia onions.

 Chicken stock - if you have homemade on hand, use that.
 If not, use any of the pre-packaged that you can buy in the grocery store in the soup section.
-There are so many varieties out there.
+There are many varieties out there.
+Vegetarian?
+Substitute vegetable broth!

-Salt & pepper - I've been using a sea salt grinder for awhile now and I love it, but you can use regular table salt.
+Salt & black pepper - I've been using a sea salt grinder for awhile now and I love it, but you can use regular table salt.
 I always hesitate to say 'salt to taste' because then you cannot measure the sodium in a recipe.
 I've indicated ½ tsp. for this recipe but you can add more to suit your taste.
-The type of chicken stock that you use will also add additional salt flavour to the recipe, so keep that in mind.
+The type of chicken broth, (or chicken stock) that you use will also add additional salt flavour to the recipe, so keep that in mind.

 Ground ginger - the ginger gives this soup that nice little zip that Butternut Squash soup is known for.
 You can add more to taste here.
 Our family prefers ½ tsp of ground ginger.